 Seminars - Attendance and participation in a graduate seminar is required during each term in which a student is registered unless field work requires that the student be away from OIMB.
-Students who are registered at the University solely for the purpose of defending their thesis, who are not living nearby, and who are not regularly working at OIMB, need not attend seminar during the quarter in which they defend.
 Attendance at the Marine Biology seminar on Friday afternoons is also very strongly encouraged.